 -This will be a grant for up to $5,000, regardless of budget.

-Grants are ordinarily made for one year only and must be completed a year from receipt of the check.
+Grants are typically made for one year only and funded projects must be completed one year from receipt of the check.

 Staff Positions: Salaries for staff positions can and have been accepted for funding through the competitive grants cycle, but will be considered on a year by year basis, you need to apply each year.